Worker cooperative: France

 Workers' associations were legalized in 1848 and again in 1864.
 In 1871, during the Paris Commune, workshops abandoned by their owners were taken over by their workers.
 In 1884 a chamber of workers' cooperatives was founded.
 By 1900 France had nearly 250 workers' cooperatives and 500 by 1910.
 The movement was to rise and fall throughout the twentieth century, with growth in 1936, after the Second World War, between 1978 and 1982 and since 1995.

 In 2004 France had 1700 workers' co-operatives, with 36,000 people working in them.
 The average size of a co-operative was 21 employees.
 More than 60% of co-operative employees were also members.
 French workers' co-operatives today include some large organisations such as Chèque Déjeuner and Acome.
 Other cooperatives whose names are generally known to include the magazines Alternatives économiques and Les Dernières Nouvelles d'Alsace, the driving school ECF CERCA and the toy manufacturer "Moulin Roty".

+Germany

+According to a publication by DGRV, there were 7000 active cooperatives in Germany in 2024, only 83 of which were classified as worker cooperatives.

+In 2022 a new initiative called #GenoDigital started political work to modernize German cooperative law.
+Due to their efforts, many cooperative procedures can now be conducted digitally, among them accepting new members and holding member assemblies via videoconferencing tools.

 Italy

+According to EURICSE there are 29,414 worker cooperatives in Italy.
+A study conducted by the organization measured the survival rates of worker buyouts (WBOs) of failed firms that transitioned to worker cooperatives in the manufacturing sector and found that they generally had greater rates of survival than the average for all Italian businesses in the same sector.

 Pencavel et al. (2006) found that in the north of Italy, the area where the most co-ops are located, employing around over 4% of the labour force, actually paid their workers 14% less than capitalist firms and their wages were more volatile.
 This was after controlling for various variables, such as schooling, age, gender, occupation, industry, location, firm-size, user cost of capital, fixed costs, and deviations in its real sales.
 The cooperative movement in Emilia-Romagna, Italy, successfully melds two divergent philosophical currents: Socialism and Catholicism.
 With more than a century of cooperative history, the region includes more than 8,000 cooperatives.

 Spain

-One of the world's best known examples of worker cooperation is the Mondragón Cooperative Corporation in the Basque Country.
+Spain is home to over 17,000 worker cooperatives.
+One of the world's best known examples of worker cooperatives is the Mondragón Cooperative Corporation in the Basque Country.